 To be sure, this was actually my third separate experience (and my sixth individual flight segment) flying business on Turkish.
 And I have to admit, although my many amazing experiences flying in business class led me to believe I’d be disappointed rehashing this one, I came away from most aspects of the experience (apart from how much I wish the new Istanbul Airport were open, anyway) highly, highly impressed.

 Note that I updated this review in November 2020, in order to reflect my experience at Istanbul’s new airport, as well as experiences flying Turkish Airlines in domestic business and international economy classes.
-I hope you’ll find all of it useful!
+I hope you’ll find all of it useful, and that you’ll also check out my guide to Turkey!

 A (Mostly) Joyful Reunion